ardissam0/ardissam0/README.md

 ### Hi, I'm Sam <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-#### I am a Full Stack Web Developer that is passionate about creating applications and websites that are accessible, efficient, and user-friendly.
+#### I am a Front-End Web Developer that is passionate about creating applications and websites that are accessible, efficient, and user-friendly.

 > **I am proficient in the following:**
-- `Frontend: HTML, CSS/SASS, JavaScript, and React.js`
+- `HTML, CSS/SASS, JavaScript, and React.js`
-- `Backend: Node.js, Jest, Express, SQL, RESTful API's, and Python`

-#### However, I am always learning new languages and tools to further my expertise.

 ---
 #### Check out my portfolio: